-Caproic acid (6 carbon atoms), from the Latin word caper, meaning goat, was first isolated from butter by Chevreul M.E. in 1816.
+Caproic acid, a carboxylic acid with a 6 carbon chain, was first isolated from butter by Chevreul M.E. in 1816.
+It is named from the Latin word caper, meaning goat,

-It is a saturated fatty acid (no double bond so in shorthand 6:0) member of the sub-group called short chain fatty acids (SCFA), up to 6 carbon atoms.
+It is a saturated fatty acid (no double bond so in shorthand 6:0) member of the sub-group called short chain fatty acids or SCFA, namely, fatty acids with up to 6 carbon atoms.

 Molecular weight: 116.15828 g/mol